k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/13_User_Management.md

 <p>O</p>
 </td>
 <td width="785">
-<p>The mail of the user.
-This email address is used when a Task reminder is being configured and the user selects the user itself as the reminder target mail.&nbsp;</p>
+<p>The email of the user.
+The email address is used when a Task reminder is configured and the user selects the target user to receive the task reminder email.  &nbsp;</p>
 </td>
 </tr>
 <tr>